SlideVRalt/Saturn/README.md

 <hr>
 6: Wait for it to finish compiling.
 <hr>
-7: WALLAH!
+7: ET VOILA!
 The classic Saturn experience is now in your hands.